-1,923,077 shares of our common stock.
+1.428.572 shares of our common stock.

-7,059,021 shares of our common stock.
+6,878,547 shares of our common stock.

-We have granted the underwriters a 45-day option to purchase up to 288,462 additional shares of our common stock at the public offering price, less underwriting discounts and commissions.
+We have granted the underwriters a 45-day option to purchase up to 214,286 additional shares of our common stock at the public offering price, less underwriting discounts and commissions.

-We intend to use the net proceeds of this offering for research and development activities, including our planned clinical trials, an endothelial cell count safety trial and two proof-of-concept trials of our EGP-437 Combination Product, advancing a second molecule through formulation, preclinical and IND enabling studies and for working capital and other general corporate purposes.
+We intend to use the net proceeds of this offering for research and development activities, including clinical trials with our EGP-437 Combination Product and for working capital and other general corporate purposes.
 See "Use of Proceeds."